brianhill/loops-and-orbits/final_projects/teams.md

 ### Peter and Theo Standup 2

+It is tricky to model the additional gravity of the Moon.

 ## Kevin &mdash; Voyager Slingshot off Venus

 Model of a satellite leaving Earth and slingshotting to the outer planets and then out of the Solar system.

+### Kevin Standup 1

 Brian suggests getting started by slingshotting off of Venus.
 That was actually how the Voyagers did it, because they did not have enough fuel to go straight to the outer planets.
 So they first dropped inward to Venus.

-### Kevin Standup 1

 ### Kevin Standup 2

+Not present.